chrisruffalo/cfb-wallpapers/README.md

 * The secondary color should be the hex color code `#b1b1b1`.
 * The accent color should be the hex color code `#6f6f6f`.

 It is important to note that these colors must match exactly and that other colors, if introduced, will not be modified in any way.
+Templates will be scaled to the size of the output.
+It is recommended that templates be 4096x2160.